 That’s why we’ve reviewed the top boat grills to help you make an informed decision about which boating grill to get.

-First on our boat grills list is the Cuisinart CGG-180T propane model.
+The next on our list is the Cuisinart CGG-180T propane model.

 The petit gourmet grill has 145 square inches of grilling space, capable of cooking up to eight burgers, eight steaks, six to ten chicken breasts, or up to 4lbs of fish.